Maryland Residential Lease Agreement

 Security Deposit Receipt

 Maryland landlords collecting a security deposit must give a receipt to the tenant.
-The receipt must contain the following language:
+The receipt must note the following rules:

-• The right, within 15 days of the lease beginning, to have the rental unit inspected by the landlord with the tenant present and complete a move-in checklist.
+• The right to have the rental unit inspected by the landlord with the tenant present and complete a move-in checklist, within 15 days of the lease beginning

-• A landlord’s obligation to (with proper notice) conduct a move-out inspection within five days of the tenant’s move-out date.
+• A landlord’s duty to do a move-out inspection within five days of the tenant’s move-out date

-• A landlord’s obligation to notify the tenant in writing of inspection dates.
+• A landlord’s duty to notify the tenant in writing of inspection dates

-• The right to receive an itemized list of deductions from the security deposit within 45 days of moving out (via first-class mail).
+• The right to receive itemized deductions from the security deposit within 45 days of moving out (via first-class mail)

-• The obligation for the landlord to return any unused portion of a security deposit within 45 days of moving out.
+• A landlord’s duty to return any unused portion of a security deposit within 45 days of moving out

-• A statement acknowledging the landlord is liable for three times the security deposit, plus reasonable attorney’s fees. if the security deposit laws are not followed.
+• A statement that if the landlord doesn’t follow security deposit laws, he is liable for three times the security deposit, plus reasonable attorney’s fees

-This receipt should be kept by the landlord for a minimum of two years from the date of lease termination (including eviction or abandonment of the rental unit).
-The landlord may be subject to a $25 penalty if there’s no written receipt alongside the lease.
+This receipt should be kept by the landlord for a minimum of two years from the lease end date (including eviction or abandonment of the rental unit).
+The landlord may receive a $25 penalty if there’s no written receipt alongside the lease.

 Download: Maryland Receipt of Security Deposit Disclosure Form (PDF)